evhub/song-annotation-db/README.md

 ## Annotations

-If you just need access to annotation data, you probably want to use the annotations database.
+If you want annotated data, you probably want to use the annotations database.
 To import the annotations database, just write
 ```
 from song_db import annotations
 ```